x-real-ip/zero-grid/README.md

 - zero-grid.h
 - secrets.yaml

-Create a personal secrets.yaml file with your credentials:
+3. Create a personal secrets.yaml file with your credentials or change them directly in the `zero-grid.yaml`:

 ```yaml
 wifi_ssid: "YOUR_WIFI_SSID"